vgauthier/mrtdump/README.md

 | OSPFv3          | 48    | No              |
 | OSPFv3_ET       | 49    | No              |

+## TODOs
+* Remove the PeerIndex from the rib entry struct
+* Implement CVS print option
+* Change the function ToJSON print from a struct to map
+* Implement a read from bzip, zip and gz file
+* Add option to output to a file

 ## Licence
 Licensed under the Apache License, Version 2.0 Copyright (C) 2025 Vincent Gauthier